 1. Gives you clarity and focus

 Goal based investing gives you a clear picture of what your financial goals are.
 Therefore, you know that the pleasure or satisfaction of the thing that you are investing for far outweighs the ordinary pleasures that you have sacrificed today.
-For example, if you are saving and investing for a home by denying yourself a foreign holiday today, you know that you are on the right track.
 The focus and dedication to reach your financial goal also gives you financial discipline and better money management skills in the process.

 Since your investment plan has a purpose when it’s based on a goal, you are more likely to stick to your plan.
 You will also remain unaffected by market movements and avoid making impulsive decisions that could jeopardize your financial goals.
-Choice of funds or asset allocation in ULIPs are also more effective and optimized when it is based on well-defined goals.
+Choice of funds or asset allocation in Unit Linked Insurance Plans (ULIPs) are also more effective and optimized when it is based on well-defined goals.

 Identifying your long-term investment goals helps you start early and gives you enough time to build a sizable corpus by investing less.
 A 1 crore corpus may sound formidable at first glance but can be easily attained if you start with a goal early and invest regularly.